gbv/daia/daia.md

 name        type                       description
 ----------- ----------------- -------- --------------------------------------------------
-service     service           REQUIRED the type of [service] being available href        URL               OPTIONAL a link required to perform, register or reserve the service delay       duration          OPTIONAL estimated delay (if given). limitation  array of [entity] OPTIONAL more specific [limitations] of the service
+service     service           REQUIRED type of [service] being available href        URL               OPTIONAL link required to perform, register or reserve the service title       string            OPTIONAL suggested link title or anchor text of the link in field href delay       duration          OPTIONAL estimated delay (if given). limitation  array of [entity] OPTIONAL more specific [limitations] of the service
 ----------- ----------------- -------- --------------------------------------------------